 Last week, we shared Elopement Ideas At Beautiful Uluru and couldn’t get this stunning shoot out of our heads!
-Today we’re back with more, this time with photographer Jaz Anderson sharing tips for having an adventure elopement at Uluru-Kata Tjuta National Park – an extremely special part of Australia.
+Today we’re back with more, this time with photographer Jaz Anderson of In the Mood for Love sharing tips for having an adventure elopement at Uluru-Kata Tjuta National Park – an extremely special part of Australia.
 Take it away, Jaz!

 Uluru-Kata Tjuta National Park is the ideal location for an intimate wedding.
 The cultural significance of the area compliments the breathtaking scenery, and there’s really no place quite like it to create memories that will last a lifetime.
 Choosing the right type of wedding ceremony can make a huge difference to your nuptials.
 If you’re like me and love the great outdoors and travel, then adventure elopements in Central Australia are a great way to incorporate this into your ceremony, by creating a unique experience that getting married in a magical place, such as Uluru, can provide.

 Below are some reasons why Uluru is such an incredible place to have your wedding photos captured, and some tips and information about the area.

 The beauty of Uluru-Kata Tjuta National Park is deeply embedded in the rich cultural history of the area.
 From the 30,000-year-old rock art draped in the history of the Anangu people, to the sunsets that sprawl across the starkly beautiful desert landscape.
 The park has designated five specific spots for you to choose from, each for a very special reason.